dimfeld/website/posts/state_machine_actions.md

 }
 ```

 The action on the `SEARCHING` state specifies a handler and which transitions to run when the handler succeeds or fails.
-The success action is called with the handler's result as its argument, while the failure handler receives whatever error was thrown.
+The `onDone` transition's action is called with the handler's result as its argument, while the `onError` handler receives whatever error was thrown.

 If an event arrives that results in a state transition while the asynchronous action is running, the state machine will attempt to abort the asynchronous action, and it passes the `abortController` argument to the action handler to facilitiate this.
 An [AbortController's](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) signal can be provided to a network request or otherwise handled to cancel an ongoing operation.

 So let's implement all this.
+The only function that needs to change is `runTransition`.

 ```js
 var currentAbortController;